kcirekcom/video-quiz/README.md

-In the project directory, you can run:
+After cloning this repo, you can run:

 ### `npm i`

-To install all dependencies.
+In the project directory to install all dependencies.

 And then: